-Step 2: Open up the Settings app either by clicking its icon in the left-pane of the Start menu or using Windows logo + I hotkey.
+Step 2: Open up the Settings app either by clicking its icon in the left pane of the Start menu or using the Windows logo + I hotkey.

 Step 5: Click on the app that you want to move to another drive to see Move and Uninstall buttons.

-Step 6: Click Move button, then select the drive where you want to move the app to, and then click Move button.
+Step 6: Click Move button, then select the drive where you want to move the app to and then click the Move button.
 You will see Moving text when the app is being moved.

-If you ever want to move back the app to its original drive, click on the app again, click Move, select the system drive and then click Move button.
+If you ever want to move back the app to its original drive, click on the app again, click Move, select the system drive, and then click the Move button.